 servlet code resides in the same package as the advanced search

-#2 Updated by Duane Costa almost 14 years ago
+#2 Updated by Duane Costa about 14 years ago

 On 11/22/2005, Duane Costa wrote

 I've checked in all my code to enhance the default skin with Advanced Search

 functionality.
 A demo can be viewed on my PC at: